olieepop/daily-inbox-briefing/README.md

 # Daily Inbox Briefing

-A [Claude Cowork](https://www.anthropic.com) scheduled task that runs every morning at 7am to triage your Gmail inbox, send a concise iMessage summary to your phone, and log action items directly into a Notion database — no manual effort required.
+This is another test to leverage AI to automate some recurring daily admin work.
+I leveraged Claude Cowork's scheduled task that runs every morning at 7am to triage my Gmail inbox, send a concise iMessage summary to my phone, and log action items directly into a Notion database — no manual effort required.

+I initially wanted to only apps within my phone (e.g. Reminders to-dos) but you will need to grant the permission while your laptop is awake (?).
+If you came across this repo and have answer, please let me know bc moving it to Notion somehow is not as clean as how I want it.
+But for any of you don't mind using Notion or has been a power user, feel free to leverage below process to make your life easier.

+Next step, I wanted to see if I can upload my writing style to allow Cladue to reply some emails for me.
+Totally inspired by a reel I came across the other day that a guy created a process to automate his text to his girlfriend who went on a solo Bali trip for two weeks.
+Instead of doing moring/evening greeting + asking how she was doing, he downloaded their chat and make AI automatically respond to her text.
+LOL.
+Inspiring idea but guys, please don't generalize it, okay.
+LOL

 ## What it does